AdobeDocs/document-cloud-learn.en/help/sign/integrations/send-document-notarize.md

 ---
 # Send documents for notarization

 Adobe Acrobat Sign has partnered with Notarize, Inc. to provide online notarization services.
-In this three-part tutorial, learn how to send a document for notarization, view the signer's experience with Notary, and receiving the results.
+In this three-part tutorial, learn how to send a document for notarization, view the signer's experience with Notary, and receive the results.

 >[!NOTE]
 >